Persistent Animal Identification Leveraging Non-Visual Markers: Related work

 \paragraph{(Re-)Identification:} \Gls{reid} \cite{VL_067} addresses the transitory notion of identity by using appearance cues to join together instances of the same object across `viewpoints'.
 Obviously, this does not work when objects are visually indistinguishable, but there is also another key difference.
 The standard \gls{reid} setup deals with associating together instances of the same object, often (but not necessarily) across multiple non-overlapping cameras/viewpoints \cite{VL_066}.
 In our specific setup, however, we wish to relate objects to an external identity (\eg \gls{rfid}-based position); our work thus sits on top of any algorithm that builds tracklets (such as that of Fleuret \etal \cite{VL_067}).

-\paragraph{Animal Tracking:} Our unique setup is significantly more challenging than traditional animal observation models, which side-step identification by involving single animals in a purpose-built arena \cite{CBD_041, CBD_038, VL_022, VL_050} rather than our enriched home-cage.
-Recent work on multiple-animal tracking often uses visual features for identification \cite{VL_040, VL_056} which we cannot leverage, requires access to richer sources of colour/depth information \cite{VL_034, VL_036} rather than our single-channel \gls{ir} feed, or employs top-mounted cameras \cite{VL_036, VL_037, VL_032,VL_035, VL_040} which give a much less cluttered view of the animals.
+\paragraph{Animal Tracking:} Although generally applicable, this work was conceived through a collaboration with the Mary Lyon Centre at MRC Harwell \parencite{CBD_026}, and hence seeks to solve a very practical problem: analysis of group-housed mice in their enriched home-cage environment over extended periods of 3-day recordings.
+This setup is thus significantly more challenging than traditional animal observation models, which often side-step identification by involving single animals in a purpose-built arena \cite{CBD_041, CBD_038, VL_022, VL_050} rather than our enriched home-cage.
+Recent work on multiple-animal tracking \cite{VL_040, VL_056, DS_027, DS_028} often uses visual features for identification which we cannot leverage (our subjects are visually identical): for \eg the CalMS21 \cite{DS_027} dataset uses recordings of pairs of visually distinct mice, while Marshall \etal \cite{DS_028} attach identifying visual markers to their subjects in the PAIR-R24M dataset.
+Most work also requires access to richer sources of colour/depth information \cite{VL_034, VL_036} rather than our single-channel \gls{ir} feed, or employs top-mounted cameras \cite{VL_036, VL_037, VL_032,VL_035, VL_040} which give a much less cluttered view of the animals.
 Indeed, systems such as idtracker.ai \cite{VL_055} or DeepLabCut \cite{VL_059, VL_069} do not work for our setup, since the mice often hide each other and keypoints on the animals (which are an integral part of the methods) are not consistently visible (besides requiring more onerous annotations).
-Finally we reiterate that our goal is to \emph{identify} tracklets through fusion with external (\gls{rfid}) information, which none of the existing frameworks support.
+Finally we reiterate that our goal is to \emph{identify} tracklets through fusion with external (\gls{rfid}) information, which none of the existing frameworks support --- for example the multi-animal version of DeepLabCut \parencite{VL_069} only supports supervised identity learning for visually distinct individuals.